ASIKOO/Metin-Refresh-Server-Src/README.md

 - Mob Scale System (Beta), you can update scale of mobs without to edit the client, you can update it by MySQL.
 - And few others.
 - Wolfman character.
+- Other few systems like, change start location map and coordinates by the CONFIG file.

 Not installed yet:
 - Environment system.
 Use coordinate what you have choose on a map for enable another environment, this system can be updated in MySQL.